OCHA-DAP/pa-anticipatory-action/analyses/malawi/notebooks/mwi_ecmwf_monthly_skill_dryspells.md

 month_str="".join([calendar.month_abbr[m].lower() for m in sel_months])
 lt_str="".join([str(l) for l in sel_leadtime])

-#for this analysis we are only interested in the southern region during the DecJanFeb period, since this is most sensitive to dry spells
+#for this analysis we are only interested in the southern region during a few months that the dry spells have the biggest impact
 df_for_sel=df_for[(df_for.ADM1_EN.isin(sel_adm))&(df_for.date.dt.month.isin(sel_months))&(df_for.leadtime.isin(sel_leadtime))&(df_for.season_approx.isin(seas_years))]
 ```